dbernheisel/dbernheisel.github.io/src/pages/blog/vim-elixir-ls-plug/index.md

 One of the great things about Neovim (and Vim8+) is that it really pushed asynchronous work forward.
 Neovim introduced some functions to manage background jobs.
 The one we end up using is `jobstart({cmd}[, {opts}])` (check out `:h jobstart`).
+**Heads up** this is for Neovim; Vim8 has a different API for asynchronous work.
+It's still `jobstart` but the options are different, so be sure to check out `:h job-options`.

 ```vim
 function ElixirLS.compile()